By Gaby Dufresne-Cyr, CBT-FLE

 I suggest you discuss the situation or comment below to share your knowledge.
 If you recently lost a pet and need counselling, please drop me a line.
 I know how hard it is to lose a friend under such tragic events.

-For the second time now, this blog post has been removed (without an explanation from our web host), along with the nearly 200 comments you shared.
+For the second time now, this blog post has been removed (without an explanation from our web host), along with the nearly 300 comments you shared.
 I am truly sorry and apologize for the problem.
-We read every comment and e-mail you send us every day.
+We read every comment and daily e-mail you send.